sonic-net/DASH/documentation/general/dash-floating-nic-pipeline-packet-flow.md

 ## 2. Background

-Appliances are frequently used for applying SDN policies for inter-VM traffic, such as ACLs, or to provide SDN functionality for machines that do not have the SDN stack running, such as On-Prem networks or BareMetal.
+Appliances are frequently used for applying SDN policies for inter-VM traffic, such as ACLs, or to provide SDN functionality for machines that do not have the SDN stack running, such as On-Prem networks or bare metal.

 To support these scenarios, we propose the floating NIC (FNIC) pipeline in DASH which helps us model the SDN behavior in the context of appliances.

 ## 3. Project scenario

 At a high-level, the current Sirius Appliance accelerates VMs that do not support the SDN stack.
-The traffic is directed to the programmable HW via a traffic steering mechanism (VXLan tunnel for example) with a destination of the Appliance.
-The packet will be decapsulated in order to determine direction, and further actions to perform.
+The traffic is directed to the programmable HW via a traffic steering mechanism (VxLan tunnel for example) with a destination of the Appliance.
+The outer packet will be parsed and decap'ed in order to determine direction, and further actions to perform.
 This is what the floating NIC pipeline is trying to target.

 ![DASH NVA](images/fnic/dash-nva.svg)